EffectOrientedProgramming/book/Chapters/04_Superpowers.md

     recurs(3) && spaced(1.second)
 ```

-The Effect with the retry behavior becomes a new Effect.
+The Effect with the retry behavior becomes a new Effect and can optionally be assigned to a `val` (as is done here).
 `recurs(3)` builds a `Schedule` that happens 3 times.
 `spaced(1.second)` is a `Schedule` that happens once per second, forever.
 By combining them, we get a `Schedule` that does something only 3 times and once per second.